So what are you having for breakfast Christmas morning?

 The cereal coating gives the french toast some extra cinnamon flavor plus a great crunch!

 Of course, the cinnamon goodness is only made better when you smoother it in cinnamon syrup!!

 - 1 tsp vanilla

-- 5 C cinnamon and sugar crispy sweetened whole wheat and rice cereal, crushed (Cinnamon Toast Crunch)
+- 5 C cinnamon toast cereal crushed (Cinnamon Toast Crunch)

 - Grease 15x10x1-inch jelly-roll pan.

 - Add together the half & half, eggs, sugar, cinnamon and vanilla in a bowl and mix well.